AdmiralXy/42ft_irc/README.md

     * t - topic can be changed only by operator
   * INVITE \<nickname> \<channel> - invite a client to an invite-only channel
   * TOPIC \<channel> [\<topic>] - change the channel topic in a mode +t channel
-    * The user must be operator if the channel in +t mode

 ### Requirements & usage
 Project requires: